prasanjit101/cline-docs-generator/docs/productContext.md

 ### How It Should Work
 THe user enters an idea, the tech stack, and the features they want to add.
 The App will then generate a project brief, product context, active context, system patterns, tech context, and progress docs.
-Along with a .clinerules file to help Cline understand the project.
-The user will be able to download the docs as a zip file.
+Along with a .clinerules file.
+The files will be marked as ready in frontend using a tick mark and the user will be able to download the files as zip file with the name 'docs'.

 ### User Experience Goals
 - Minimal UI.